senthilrch/kube-fledged/README.md

 ## Quick Install

-These instructions install _kube-fledged_ using pre-built images of the latest stable release.
+These instructions install _kube-fledged_ using pre-built images of the latest stable release in [Docker Hub.](https://hub.docker.com/u/senthilrch)

 - Clone the source code repository to your home directory